aethernet/balena-preload-test/readme.md

 3. Mount the sd card (/!\ ext4 partitions, you'll need extra drivers for mac or windows) (i.e. `Paragon ExtFS for mac` (test licence works fine for 10 days))
 4. Run `inject.mjs` with parameters pointing to the mounted `resin-data` drive. (i.e : `inject.mjs --resin-data /Volumes/resin-data --resin-boot /Volumes/resin-boot`).
 Note: `--resin-boot` is optional, and if set will copy `static_ip` file to configure ethernet static ip address.
 5. Unmount sd card
-6. Insert in device and boot up
+6. Insert sd in device and boot up
-7. Connect to ssh (i.e. if using the static ethernet ip `balena ssh 10.0.0.1`)
+7. Ssh to the device (i.e. if using the static ethernet ip `balena ssh 10.0.0.1`)
-7. Test that everything is running as it should (`balena-engine ps` should returns running app containers)
+7. Test that everything is running as it should (`balena-engine ps` should returns all your containers)

 ## Troubleshooting